EU closes ranks to halt 'direct attack' from Belarus with migrants | Law-Order

 The issue has become more acute in the light of the Taliban takeover of Afghanistan that was completed on Sunday.
 Many Afghans are trying to flee the country, fearing reprisals.
 EU member states are nervous about a replay of Europe's 2015/16 migration crisis when the chaotic arrival of more than a million people from the Middle East stretched security and welfare systems and fuelled support for far-right groups.

-The ministers' statement made no reference to Afghanistan, but said there was "a need to strengthen the entire external border" of the EU to prevent illegal crossings in the future.
+The ministers, without direct reference to Afghanistan, said there was "a need to strengthen the entire external border" of the EU to prevent illegal crossings in the future.
 BORDER PUSHBACKS

 The EU accuses Belarus of flying Iraqis to Minsk and then driving them north towards its borders.
 Lukashenko has said he will no longer hold back migrants due to the sanctions imposed after a disputed presidential election last year and subsequent crackdown on protesters and dissidents.